 The pros or advantages of stainless steel furniture include:

-- Furniture is heavier than aluminum so there’s less risk of it blowing around.
+- Stainless Steel is heavier than aluminum so there’s less risk of it blowing around.

 - The classic look of shiny stainless steel may suit your exterior décor.